By Chris Lang

 It was a ridiculously obvious recovery room scam:

-In May 2020, what appears to be a new Chloride Eastern Limited website was launched.
+In May 2020, a new Chloride Eastern Limited website was launched.
 It’s a one-page website and includes this statement (see the screenshot, above): “Chloride Eastern Limited is a fully owned subsidiary of Chloride Eastern Industries Pte Ltd which is domiciled in Singapore.
 Both companies do not provide services to third parties.”

 In March 2020, when I wrote about the recovery room scammers, I contacted Chloride Eastern Limited’s accounting firm to let them know about the scam and the post on REDD-Monitor.
 They replied, “The police are aware and investigating.”

-I asked the accounting firm whether the new website is from the real Chloride Eastern Limited.
-“This is not genuine,” they replied, “and the directors of Chloride Eastern are naturally very perturbed by this.”
+In August 2020, I asked the accounting firm whether the new website is from the real Chloride Eastern Limited.
+“This is not genuine,” they replied, referring to the scam, “and the directors of Chloride Eastern are naturally very perturbed by this.”
 They told me that the directors have hired a law firm to act on their behalf.

 The website features the following notice: